- 1 What Is Ragi?

 You can bake this in disposable cake pans also if baking for gifting purposes.
 In that case, just let it remain as it is after removing from the oven.
 No need of inverting it.
 When cool then wrap with cling film.

 - You can take more or fewer bananas as per your taste.

 - The quantity of jaggery powder may vary (by a tablespoon ) depending upon the sweetness of bananas.
 Highly over-ripened bananas have their own natural sugar (fructose).

 - Start by adding 2 tablespoon curd only.
 Later, if the batter is too thick then add some more otherwise not.

-- You can add cocoa powder if looking for chocolate flavour.
-In that case, remove 2 tablespoon Ragi flour and substitute it with cocoa powder.
+- You can add cocoa powder if looking for a chocolate flavor.
+In that case, remove 2 tablespoons Ragi flour and substitute it with cocoa powder.